 After the first semester in the Master of Arts in Counseling Program, each student is again formally assessed by the MAC faculty and administrative team based on his or her academic work, basic skills, and professional behavior.
 This evaluation process is performed to fulfill our CACREP and professional gate-keeping responsibilities, and to ensure that each student has the skills needed for the field of counseling.

-The application for admission to CCU's Master of Arts in Counseling program is available online, giving you the flexibility to complete your application and access required documents in multiple stages.
+The graduate application for admission to CCU's Master of Arts in Counseling program is available online, giving you the flexibility to complete your application and access required documents in multiple stages.

 Your first step in applying to CCU is to Create an Account.
 The information from this secure account will automatically be entered on your online application, simplifying the process to complete the application.

 The graduate program application and fee should be submitted electronically.
 Please print copies of required documents as necessary and submit them to Colorado Christian University, College of Adult and Graduate Studies Admission.

 If you have any questions, please contact your CCU Enrollment Counselor to assist you with the application process.